There are few development fields more challenging than operating system (OS) development. It is the “great pinnacle of programming.”

 - 1956: General Motors creates the first operating system to run a single IBM mainframe computer.
 Other IBM mainframe owners followed suit.

 - Late 1960s: The first version of the Unix OS is developed.
 Written in C, and freely available during its earliest years, Unix is easily ported to new systems and rapidly achieved broad acceptance.
-Many modern operating systems, including Apple OS X and all Linux flavors, trace their roots back to Unix.
+Many modern OSes, including Apple OS X and all Linux flavors, trace their roots back to Unix.

 - 1981: Microsoft releases MS-DOS after purchasing the 86-DOS operating system from Seattle Computer Products.
 The name “Windows” is first used in 1985.